apache/hbase-operator-tools/hbase-hbck2/README.md

 ## _HBCK2_ vs _hbck1_
 HBCK2 is the successor to [hbck](https://hbase.apache.org/book.html#hbck.in.depth), the repair tool that shipped with _HBase 1.x_ (A.K.A _hbck1_).
 Use _HBCK2_ in place of _hbck1_ making repairs against hbase-2.x clusters.
-_hbck1_ should not be run against an HBase 2.x installation as it may to damage.
+_hbck1_ should not be run against an HBase 2.x installation as it may do damage.
 While _hbck1_ is still included in HBase 2.x to avoid surprises, it is now deprecated and will be removed in _HBase 3.x_.
 The write-facility (`-fix`) of _hbck1_ has been removed.
 It can report on the state of a HBase 2.x cluster but its assessments will be inaccurate since it does not understand all internal workings of HBase 2.x.